 May 12, 1999

-On May 18, 1999, Joanne and I will transfer from Cape Cod, MA to West Texas.
+On May 18, 1999, my wife and I will transfer from Cape Cod, MA to West Texas.
 Instead of making the transfer a four-day 2400-mile “Point A to Point B” drive, we decided to make it a 5000+ mile tour and see some sites while we’re on the road.
-Our main goal is to drive to Helena, Montana to meet family members I have not seen since I was a toddler (in other words, I’ve never met them).
-We simply plotted our course to West Texas via Helena and chose points in between to visit along the way (or slightly out of the way).
+Our main goal is to drive to Montana to meet family members I have not seen since I was a toddler (in other words, I’ve never met them).
+We simply plotted our course to West Texas via Montana and chose points in between to visit along the way (or slightly out of the way).

 Our biggest challenge is traveling with our pets, two cats and a turtle.
 We decided to carry our baggage on a “wheel-free carrier” outside the car (pictured below).
 That way we can fold the rear seat down and give the cats free run of the trunk and backseat area.
 Sometimes they get a little scared while traveling.
 Having the trunk available for hiding will prove to be a good idea.
 We’re keeping the turtle in a 20-gallon aquarium with her usual mix of potting soil.
 The trick for her is that she requires full-spectrum lighting during the day and a 24-hour source of steady heat so she can thermoregulate (Yes, it takes more than a box to care for a box turtle).
 Therefore, we bought a voltage inverter so we can power her household lamps and heat sources from the car’s electrical system.
 We’ll keep her in the trunk so her perceived light and heat will remain consistent.
 A thermometer with a limit alarm will warn us of hazardous conditions for her.
 The voltage inverter also makes it possible for us to use the laptop computer without worrying about its battery life.